MicrosoftDocs/azure-dev-docs/articles/terraform/includes/comparing-terraform-and-bicep-integration-features.md

 Out-of-band configuration changes are changes made to a device configuration outside the context of the tool.
 For example, let's say you deploy a virtual machine scale set using Bicep or Terraform.
 If you change that virtual machine scale set using the portal, the change would be "out-of-band" and unknown to your IaC tool.

 If you're using Bicep, out-of-band changes should be reconciled with Bicep and the ARM Template code to avoid having those changes overwritten on the next deployment.
-These changes won't block the deployment.
+These changes don't block the deployment.

 If you're using Terraform, you need to import the out-of-band changes into the Terraform state and update the HCL.